- public art + people

-Funders for the event: Arts Council England, Paul Hamlyn Foundation, Roger De Haan Charitibale Trust, Tory Family Foundation, Folkestone Town Council, Shepway District Council, Interreg European Funding, L’Ecole d’Art du Calaisis and Kent County Council.
+We are extremely grateful to the event funders, without whose support this event could not happen: Arts Council England, Paul Hamlyn Foundation, Roger De Haan Charitibale Trust, Tory Family Foundation, Folkestone Town Council, Shepway District Council, The High Street Innovation Fund, Interreg European Funding, L’Ecole d’Art du Calaisis and Kent County Council.
 Cheriton Light Festival Travel Partners are Stagecoach South East.
-Special thanks to Cllrs.
-Hod Birkby, Roger West, Richard Wallace, John Collier and Peter Gane.